10 essential steps for expats arriving in the Netherlands

 You will receive a Dutch health insurance card shortly afterwards which will have your name, date of birth, BSN number and policy number.

 8. Utilities - depending on your housing status you may need to sort out utility providers - from energy, water, internet, TV and telephone.
 You may also want to get a Dutch mobile phone number which start with a 06 prefix.
 See our article on utilities in the Netherlands.

 9. Orientate around the neighbourhood - start getting to know your local area.
 Find out where the shops and supermarkets are, the public transport options and how to dispose of your rubbish and recycling.
 If you have children what are the childcare or schooling arrangements?

 Try integrating a little into the local way of life.
 Introduce yourself to the neighbours.
 Consider buying a bike which is a great way of getting around.
 And learn a few words of Dutch.

 10. Register with a doctor - find a local GP practice that is taking on new patients.
 Consider asking friends/colleagues/neighbours for recommendations.
 You will need your Dutch health insurance card to access healthcare.
-You may also consider finding a dental practice.
+You may also consider finding a local dental practice.

 Get these 10 steps done and you will be well on your way to settling in.

-Finally, if you have come to the Netherlands together with your partner then consider that the success of the expat experience will be that both partners are happy and fulfilled.
+One final word, if you have come to the Netherlands together with your partner then consider that the success of the expat experience will be that both partners are happy and fulfilled.
 Often one partner is working whilst the other is left to fend for him/herself.
 Make sure that the non-working partner is fully supported.